Fadi-Faiyad/ai-fullstack-project/README.md

+Cridit to Scott Moss. for his guide to a grate world of ai

 # PlanetScale CLI [![Build status](https://badge.buildkite.com/cf225eb6ccc163b365267fd8172a6e5bd9baa7c8fcdd10c77c.svg?branch=main)](https://buildkite.com/planetscale/cli)

 PlanetScale is more than a database and our CLI is more than a jumble of commands.
 The `pscale` command line tool brings branches, deploy requests, and other PlanetScale concepts to your fingertips.